Struggling to fill your time during coronavirus lockdown?

 So, that sums up my guide to the best sustainable movies, books, and podcasts you should consume during lockdown.

 I reckon there’s enough to keep you going for a few weeks, but I’m also open to suggestions myself.
-So if you’ve got any ideas, please let me know in the comments!
+So if you’ve got any ideas, please let me know in the comments and — don't forget to check out the NatureHub platform for more ideas!